Mark-Maverick/X/README.md

 # X
- This is UI clone of X with Tailwind CSS
+ This is UI clone of the X. It is developed with HTML and Tailwind CSS